-The City of Fitchburg through the Department of Public Works received funding to begin a redesign of JFH between Lunenburg Street and Summer Street from the Executive Office of Energy and Environmental Affair’s Municipal Vulnerability Preparedness (MVP) grant program.
-The Redesigning John Fitch Highway – A Climate Resilient Corridor project is part of the City’s efforts to:
+The City of Fitchburg through the Department of Public Works received funding to begin a redesign of John Fitch Highway (JFH) between Lunenburg Street and Summer Street from the Executive Office of Energy and Environmental Affair’s Municipal Vulnerability Preparedness (MVP) grant program.

 How to Get Involved

 The preliminary design concepts are ready now for community input!
 We want to know what you think.
 Review the detailed design drawings, view a short video, and take our survey by May 5th!

 How to separate bikes and the sidewalk from the roadway: A SEPARATED BIKE LANE (Concept 1) provides a designated area for bicyclists separate from pedestrians.
 A SHARED USE PATH (Concept 2) treats bicyclists and pedestrians alike.

 How to enhance traffic flow at a busy intersection within the corridor: A ROUNDABOUT where stormwater can be captured, or a typical intersection with a turn lane.

 A right turn land at the Lunenburg St stop light.

 Note: These choices are independent - a roundabout or traditional intersection can be installed regardless of the choice of a separated bike lane or shared use path.

 Congratulations to the winners of the Envision John Fitch Highway Artwork Challenge!
 Your prizes should be arriving soon!

 Gina Vilayphone – Adult, Hand-drawn category